BRG4-IT/intune-chocolatey/choco-libreoffice/README.md

 ```
 __Note: We remove the general LibreOffice X.X icon from the desktop, but add desktop icons for _Writer, Calc_ and _Impress._ See [https://github.com/BRG4-IT/StartMenu-to-Desktop](https://github.com/BRG4-IT/StartMenu-to-Desktop) for more information.
 If you want to keep the _LibreOffice_ icon, just remove the `-RemoveDesktopIcon` option from the command line above.__

+Note: You may also want to use the `-Log` switch.
+If provided the install process is logged to a file `%ALLUSERSPROFILE%\Microsoft\IntuneManagementExtension\logs\choco-install-package-inkscape-yyyy-MM-dd-HHmmss.log`.

 ### Uninstall:

 ```